ftrach/group17tester/README.md

 This tool will allow you to have all the functionality that you need in order to add, remove, and edit products into the shop.
 This will give the user all that they need to edit their website in any way.
 This will remove the need to consistently contact the developers.
 This will also make it incredibly easy to update the website in an effortless and smooth manner.

+### Cart

+We will be creating a cart function so users can buy multiple items at once.

 ### Payment Portal

 This will be the tool that allows the website in order to receive payments.
 We will be using Stripe which is generally considered the industry standard.